Acupuncture and Natural Treatment Options for Painful Periods and Cramps

 Switch to eating an organic whole foods diet: Eating organic means that the food is free from added hormones and other synthetic agents.
 This one step should profoundly benefit your health.
 Check out my Nutrition Basics.

-Drink a lot of water.
+Drink enough water.
 Headaches and muscle cramps are often due to dehydration

 Avoid coffee: Coffee is one of the main inputs into fibrocystic conditions.
 It is an irritant to the colon and liver and can cause blood stagnation over time.
 Switch to green tea if you need the caffeine.
 However, if you just can’t quit coffee, follow the rest of this advice and should still see positive changes in your health.